hspec/sensei/README.md

 :set makeprg=seito\ \\\|\ sed\ 's/\\x1B\\[[0-9;]*[JKmsu]//g'
 ```

-### Emacs Integration
+### Emacs integration

-Similarly you can use `sensei` to load the result of the last test run into emacs
+Similarly, you can use `sensei` to load the result of the last test run into an
-buffer by executing `M-x compile` in emacs.
+Emacs buffer by executing `M-x compile` in Emacs.

-For this to work you can create a `Makefile` as described in Option 1 above.
+For this to work, you can create a `Makefile` as described in Option 1 above.